Viveckh/Veniqa/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/bb8d700a-4136-4b65-acc1-f29e14aed779/deploy-status)](https://app.netlify.com/sites/prod-veniqa-admin/deploys)

 ---

-## Perfect For Boostrapped Startups & Hacky Engineers
+## Perfect For Boostrapped Startups & Hacky Engineers :fire: :fire:
 We love Woocommerce & Squarespace!
 But vendor lock-in and zero code access isn't for everyone.

 With Veniqa, you have choices.
 * Launch yourself
 * Get a premium support package
 * Use the codebase for other projects

----

-## Quickstart

-You can start up the entire suite of applications using `docker`.
-For more information, go to [Quick Start Documentation](https://documentation.veniqa.com/dockersetup/dockersetup.html).

 ---